 Whatever it was, I thought it was a beautiful shape and it reminded me of the Window Box.
 I am also a bit obsessed with the copper foil and the hexagons embossing folder so I couldn't wait to play.
 This is what I made.

+Thank you for joining us for another Simply Sketched Saturday Challenge!
 We’re so excited to be sharing this hop with you.
 The products used are all available in the current Annual, or seasonal, Stampin’ Up!® Catalogues*.
+Simply use the buttons at the bottom of the post to keep hopping.
+Today's sketch was set by Sam Charlton -

 Of course I had to use the Stitched Shapes framelits to make this card.
 And because Simply Sketched has coincided with Sale-a-Bration Saturday this week, I used Carried Away DSP.
 This is turning into one of my very favourite freebies from this year's Sale-a-Bration!